5 Ways to Prepare Your Air Con for Summer

 - Are the appropriate functions all working?

 If you answer no to any of the above, it may be the right time to call in a professional.
-While you can clean or replace parts yourself, a thorough investigation requires expertise.
-Air conditioners are tricky beasts so you want to make sure the best of the best take a look at it.
+Yes, you can clean or replace parts yourself.
+However, a thorough investigation of your air conditioner requires the expertise of a licensed professional.
+Air conditioners are tricky beasts so you want to make sure nothing is missed.

 5. Book an Air Conditioning Service

-When everything’s said and done, the best thing you can do to prepare your air conditioning for summer is to book a service!
+When everything’s said and done, the best thing you can do to prepare your air conditioning for a sweltering Aussie summer is to book a service!
 It’s a thorough way to keep it clean, and important parts can be replaced.